Dashmelon13/Dashmelon13.github.io/index.md

 * Lab 4

-    Lab 4, part 2 was a favorite because found this lab to be very fun because I always wanted to create some kind of game with code.Though I always thought that it was somethign that required great experience in coding.
+    Lab 4, part 2 was a favorite because found this lab to be very fun because I always wanted to create some kind of game with code.
+Though I always thought that it was somethign that required great experience in coding.
 This lab showed me how just through if-statements a solid game could be developed.

 * Lab 3